Alesha Zappitella

-Alesha Zappitella (born February 28, 1995) is an American mixed martial artist.
-She is currently signed to the Invicta Fighting Championships, where she is a former Invicta FC Atomweight Champion.
+Alesha Zappitella (born February 28, 1995) is an American mixed martial artist who fights in the Atomweight division of Invicta Fighting Championships, where she is a former Invicta FC Atomweight Champion.

 Background

 Growing up in Ohio, Alesha started wrestling – as the sole girl in boys' team – at the age of five.
 She also played softball, but quit it after her coach advised her to drop wrestling in order to focus in the "girl sport" which would get her somewhere.
 She went on to become a two-time Ohio state champion in girls wrestling, five-time All-American before eventually placing sixth in the 2016 U.S. Olympic Trials.